gamesbook/pyprototypr/docs/core_shapes.rst

       following properties::

         StarField(
+            enclosure=rectangle(x=0, y=0, height=3, width=3),
             density=80,
-            enclosure=rectangle(x=0, y=0, height=3, width=3),
             colors=[white, white, red, green, blue],
             sizes=[0.4])

       It has the following properties set:

       - lower left-corner at x-position 0cm and at y-position 0cm
-      - *height* and *width* each of 3cm
-      - 80 randomly placed 'dots'
+      - *enclosure* - the rectangle size determines the boundaries of the area (*height* and *width* each of 3cm) inside of which the stars (dots) are randomly drawn
+      - *density* - there will be a total of "80 multiplied by the enclosure area" dots drawn
-      - *colors* - are a list
+      - *colors* - are a list of colors, one of which will be randomly chosen each time before drawing a dot
-      - *sizes* - are a list; in this case just one value
+      - *sizes* - are a list of randomly chosen dot sizes; in this case there is just one value and so all dots will be same size

-      Because the default fill color is white, this example adds an extra `Rectangle()` shape, with a fill of black, which is drawn first and is hence "behind" the field of dots.
+      Because the default fill color is white, this example adds an extra `Rectangle()` shape, with a fill color of black, which is drawn first and is hence "behind" the field of dots.
 ===== ======

 Example 3.